MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-solution-upgrade.md

 Before you install the solution upgrade, make sure that you:

-- Validate the cluster using the Environment Checker as per the instructions  in [Prepare to apply 23H2 solution update](./prepare-to-apply-23h2-solution-update.md#remediation-1-check-the-environment-checker).
+- Validate the cluster using the Environment Checker as per the instructions  in [Assess solution upgrade readiness](./validate-solution-upgrade-readiness.md#run-the-validation).
-- Verify that latest `AzureEdgeLifecycleManager` extension on each cluster node is installed as per the instructions in [](./prepare-to-apply-23h2-solution-update.md#remediation-9-check-the-azure-arc-lifecycle-extension).
+- Verify that latest `AzureEdgeLifecycleManager` extension on each cluster node is installed as per the instructions in [Check the Azure Arc extension](./validate-solution-upgrade-readiness.md#remediation-9-check-the-azure-arc-lifecycle-extension).
 - Have an Active Directory user credential that's a member of the local Administrator group.
 Work with your Active Directory administrator to obtain this credential.
 - Have IPv4 network range with six, contiguous IP addresses available for new Azure Arc services.
 Work with your network administrator to ensure that the IP addresses are not in use and meet the outbound connectivity requirement.
 - Have Azure subscription permissions for [Azure Stack HCI Administrator and Reader](../manage/assign-vm-rbac-roles.md#about-builtin-rbac-roles).